I'm a beard-grooming enthusiast who writes about beard products, styling and other related facial hair trivia I also sport a beardstache.

 4. Don't Dry Out Your Beard

-This ties into the first point somewhat, as well and the sixth one.
+This ties into the first point somewhat, as well as the sixth one.
 When looking after a beard, the main point is to try and prevent it from going scraggly and wiry.

 This means that the beard is supplied with plenty of moisture, including from beard oil to top it up.
 You also want to ensure that you don’t dry out your beard through overexposure to heat.
 This typically comes in the form of guys using a hair dryer on their beard or, worse still, a hair straightener.